top of page

 ✔️ Get a second opinion from a qualified trade

 If something feels off, trust your instincts.
-Don't be afraid to have an experienced and qualified tradesperson give you a second opinion.
-Just make sure they are experienced in the trade and have specific product knowledge and it's installation.
+Don’t hesitate to have an experienced and qualified tradesperson give you a second opinion.
+Ensure they have specific product knowledge and installation experience.

 ✔️ Look for companies with established reputations